 - Sea salt and freshly-cracked black pepper

-- 2 tbsp fresh parsley leaves, finely minced
+- 2 tablespoon fresh parsley leaves, finely minced

 - Bring a large pot of water to a boil.